-- 1. CPCs shall record data on seabird incidental bycatch by species, notably through scientific observers in accordance with Resolution 22/04 and report these annually.
+- 1. CPCs shall record data on seabird incidental bycatch by species, notably through scientific observers in accordance with Resolution 22+11/04 and report these annually.
 Observers shall to the extent possible take photographs of seabirds caught by fishing vessels and transmit them to national seabird experts or to the IOTC Secretariat, for confirmation of identification. - 2.
-CPCs that have not fully implemented the provisions of the IOTC Regional Observer Scheme outlined in paragraph 3 of Resolution 22/04 shall report seabird incidental bycatch through logbooks, including details of species, if possible.
+CPCs that have not fully implemented the provisions of the IOTC Regional Observer Scheme outlined in paragraph 32 of Resolution 2211/04 shall report seabird incidental bycatch through logbooks, including details of species, if possible. - 3.
+CPCs shall provide to the Commission as part of their annual reports, information on how they are_implementing this measure.

-- 3. CPCs shall provide to the Commission as part of their annual reports, information on how they are implementing this measure. - 4.
-CPCs shall seek to achieve reductions in levels of seabird bycatch across all fishing areas, seasons, and fisheries through the use of effective mitigation measures, while giving due consideration to the safety of crew members and the practicability of mitigation measures. - 5.
-In the area south of 25 degrees South latitude, CPCs shall ensure that all longline vessels use at least two of the three mitigation measures in Table 1 or, alternatively, use hook-shielding devices (as described in Table 2) as a stand-alone measure.
-These measures should also be considered for implementation in other areas, as appropriate, consistent with scientific advice. - 6.
+- 4. CPCs shall seek to achieve reductions in levels of seabird bycatch across all fishing areas, seasons, and fisheries through the use of effective mitigation measures, while giving due consideration to the safety of crew members and the practicability of mitigation measures. - 5.
+In the area south of 25 degrees South latitude, CPCs shall ensure that all longline vessels use at least two of the three mitigation measures in Table 1 or, alternativelyely, use hook-shielding devices (as described in Table 2) as a stand-alone measure.
+These measures should also be considered for implementation in other areas, as appropriate, consistent with scientific advice. - 5.6.
 Mitigation measures used pursuant to paragraph 5 shall conform to the minimum technical standards for these measures, as shown in Table 1 and Table 2. - 7.
 The design and deployment for bird scaring lines should also meet the additional specifications provided in Annex I. - 8.
 The Scientific Committee will continue to review and make recommendations to the Commission on advancements and best practice in seabird bycatch mitigation as they become available.
 This will include, by 2024 at the latest, developing advice to the Commission on best practice branch line weighting. - 9.
-CPCs who elect to use hook-shielding devices as a mitigation method are encouraged to share their experience with other CPCs, as appropriate, through the Working Party on Ecosystems and Bycatch. - 10.
-The use of hook-shielding devices must be consistent with all other IOTC Resolutions. - 11.
-This Resolution shall enter into force on 1 July 2024. - 12.
-As of 1 July 2024, the Resolution 12/06 On reducing incidental bycatch of seabirds in longline fisheries is superseded by this Resolution.
+CPCs who elect to use hook-shielding devices as a mitigation method are encouraged to share their experience with other CPCs, as appropriate, through the Working GroupParty on Ecosystems and Bycatch. - 10.
+[Noting Tthe use of hook--shielding devices must be consistent with all other IOTC Resolutions]. - 6.
+8. The IOTC Scientific Committee, based notably on the work of the WPEB and information from CPCs, will analyse the impact of this Resolution on seabird bycatch no later than for the 2016 meeting of the Commission.
+It shall advise the Commission on any modifications that are required, based on experience to date of the operation of the Resolution and/or further international studies, research or advice on best practice on the issue, in order to make the Resolution more effective. - 9.
+The Commission should hold a workshop in the intersessional period before the entry into force of this Resolution to facilitate its implementation, particularly focusing on how to address safety and practical concerns.
+CPCs shall ensure that fishers make a trial of the safety and practicality of these measures for review at the workshops with a view of resolving their concerns and assuring the orderly implementation, including training for and adaptation to these measures.
+A second workshop should be held, if necessary to explain the science, theory and application of the line weighting measure. - 11.
+40 This Resolution shall enter into force on 1 July 20244. - 12.
+11As of 1 July 20214, the Resolution 120/06 on reducing incidental bycatch of seabirds in longline fisheries and the Recommendation 05/09 on incidental mortality of seabirds is superseded by this Resolution.